How to scale your service business with Pipe

 Fund customer acquisition with non-dilutive growth capital

 For many (if not most) businesses, sales and marketing are key components to acquiring new customers.
 Typically, investments in those categories are also predictable, making it easy to measure and prove ROI.
-That’s why many service businesses skip the loan, reserve their precious equity dollars [for the big stuff], and use Pipe to invest in things like hiring and training salespeople, scaling ad spend, and launching more marketing campaigns.
+That’s why many service businesses skip traditional financing, reserve their precious equity dollars [for the big stuff], and use Pipe to invest in things like hiring and training salespeople, scaling ad spend, and launching more marketing campaigns.

 Pipe capital to develop your service